US company turned blind eye to wild behavior on Iraq base

 Cole and King said their termination paperwork was signed by the human resources manager they were investigating as part of the timesheet fraud.

-In an interview in Amarillo, Texas, where King has returned to work as a sheriff’s deputy, she expressed regrets.
+In an interview in Texas, where King has returned to work as a reserve deputy in Armstrong County near Amarillo, she expressed regrets.

 “It hurts me that I had to leave and not correct issues that were occurring, and it hurts me that they want to cover them up,” she said.
 “It’s so painful to me, it makes me lose sleep at night.
 Something’s wrong and did not get right.”